Why choose Lis as your keynote speaker?

 - Athena Networking

 Lis has a wealth of experience to draw from and can tailor her material to suit your meeting or conference needs.
-Whoever is in the audience, Lis’ aim is to inspire people (women in particular) to step out of their comfort zones on a regular basis.
+Whoever is in the audience, Lis’ aim is to inspire people (women in particular) to open their minds to new possibilities.

 - Camelot Foundation